the-isf-academy/new-making-with-code/content/cs10/unit00/labs/lab2_riddle_server/_index.md

 {{< deliverables >}}

 **Once you've successfully completed the worksheet be sure to fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSf8yjSaASsdDp2y4Zawso8Ko77nkhPH6ADf5BOTpPcO_kdtDw/viewform?usp=sf_link).**

+{{< code-action "Push your work to Github:" >}}
+- git status
+- git add -A
+- git status
+- git commit -m "describe your code and your process here"
+  > be sure to customize this message, do not copy and paste this line
+- git push

 {{< /deliverables >}}